harrisont/fastbuild-vscode/README.md

 ![Demo - go to symbol in editor and workspace](https://user-images.githubusercontent.com/144260/229382499-005885f7-5834-4796-bc27-3ff577d88a7e.gif)

+### Syntax highlighting

+FASTBuild files are easier to read with syntax highlighting.

 ## Limitations

 * Only evaluates code if it is called at least once.
 This means, for example, that you cannot jump to the definition of a variable defined inside a user function if that user function is never called.